Phirada-Nilbai/Tcp-protocol-flutter-app/README.md

 # tcp_protocol

-This is a simple Flutter app that use the tcp_socket_connection library to establish a TCP socket connection with a server.
+This is a simple Flutter app that use the dart:io library allows File, socket, HTTP, and other I/O support for non-web applications. library to establish a TCP socket connection with a server.

 The app allows the client(each Operating system) to send a message to the server and receive a response.

 ## Getting Started